Nolan Jones Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 18th in MLB.
+- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 17th in the league.

-- The Dodgers' 4.08 team ERA ranks 13th among all MLB pitching staffs.
+- The Dodgers have a 4.07 team ERA that ranks 13th across all MLB pitching staffs.

-- Dodgers pitchers combine to allow 191 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Dodgers pitchers combine to give up 193 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Sheehan gets the start for the Dodgers, his 11th of the season.
-He is 3-1 with a 5.13 ERA and 54 strikeouts through 54 1/3 innings pitched.
+- Yarbrough gets the start for the Dodgers, his ninth of the season.
+He is 7-6 with a 3.78 ERA and 65 strikeouts through 85 2/3 innings pitched.

-- The right-hander last pitched on Friday against the San Francisco Giants, when he went 4 2/3 innings, allowing one earned run without surrendering a hit.
+- In his last time out -- in relief on Saturday -- the lefty tossed 3 2/3 innings against the San Francisco Giants, giving up two earned runs while surrendering five hits.

-- The 23-year-old has a 5.13 ERA and 8.9 strikeouts per nine innings in 12 games this season, while allowing a batting average of .209 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.